Humility: Judaism

 Maimonides teaches about the "measure of man" (compared to the earth and the universe, man is very small).

 Rabbi Lord Jonathan Sacks states that, in Judaism, humility is an appreciation of oneself, and one's talents, skills, and virtues.
 It is not meekness or self-deprecating thought, but the effacing of oneself to something higher.
 Humility is not to think lowly of oneself, but to appreciate the self one is.
 In recognition of the mysteries and complexities of life, one becomes humbled by the vastness of what one is and what one can achieve.

 Rabbi Pini Dunner discusses that humility is to place others first; it is to appreciate others' worth as important.
 Rabbi Dunner states that Moses wrote in the Torah, "And Moses was exceedingly humble, more than any man on the face of the earth".
-How is it possible to be humble and write that you are the most humble?
-The conclusion is that Moses knew he was humble.
-It is not in denial of your talents and gifts, but to recognize them and live up to your worth and something greater.
-It is in the service to others that is the greatest form of humility.
+Dunner recognizes what seems to be a paradox in the passage, that one who claims to be humble comes across as arrogant.
+However, Dunner concludes that believing highly of yourself is not arrogant when one recognizes that power comes from God.

-The deuterocanonical Book of Sirach has a section on humility in chapter 3, which commences "My son, conduct your affairs with humility, and you will be loved more than a giver of gifts".
+The deuterocanonical Book of Sirach section on humility in chapter 3, commences, "My son, conduct your affairs with humility, and you will be loved more than a giver of gifts".
 The editors of the New American Bible Revised Edition suggest that the writer "is perhaps warning his students [in this section] against the perils of Greek philosophy".

 Amongst the benefits of humility described in the Hebrew Bible, which is shared by many faiths, are honor, wisdom, prosperity, the protection of the Lord, and peace.
 In addition, "God opposes the proud but gives grace to the humble" is another phrase in the Hebrew Bible that values humility and humbleness.

-Christianity
+General Christianity

 Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others.

 In your relationships with one another, have the same mindset as Christ Jesus: